 1. January must be the best time, everyone hires then!

 New budgets for larger companies are often released at the start of January allowing HR and Hiring Managers to go to market with recruitment plans.
-If you are a smaller enterprise or have the flexibility you can gain a competitive advantage, beating the rush and securing the best talent before competition heats up and the big guns coming knocking.
+If you are a smaller enterprise or have the flexibility you can gain a competitive advantage, beating the rush and securing the best talent before the competition heats up and the big guns come knocking.

 2. I’ll have more time in January

 You may have more time, although it is unlikely that your candidates will.
 Holiday availability in January can be limited (like most employers i’m sure you are wary of staff asking for time off in the 2nd / 3rd Week of Jan).
 It is the opposite in December as candidates typically have holiday to use up and can attend interviews under the radar.